 By in large, MailChimp has a greater number of intelligent features.
 They win this category by a landslide.

-Being that most of these platforms are tailored to small businesses (made obvious that their initial offered services offer a free plan) they want to stay relatively inexpensive.
+Being that most of these platforms are tailored to a small business (made obvious that their initial offered services offer a free plan) they want to stay relatively inexpensive.
 Both hit that goal as neither are too taxing on the wallet.

 What Does Constant Contact Offer?